gensyn/gameboy-j-card/README.md

 Copy the file _fill-template.scm_ to your GIMP scripts folder.
 E.g. for GIMP 2.10 under Ubuntu 22.04 this is _~/.config/GIMP/2.10/scripts_.

 Copy the files _template.xcf_ and _fill-all.sh_ to the folder containing the folders with the files for your covers.
-Each of those folders needs these files:
+Each of those folders must contain these files:
 * cover.png
   Portrait-oriented cover art for the game.
 This will automatically be resized to fit the cover of the J-Card.
 * logo.png